 A few years later, they returned to California and Elizabeth began to detect cracks in her husband's adherence to the Fellowship and she decided it was time to make her move.
-They talked through the night and eventually she convinced him they should try to leave together.
-On the night of their escape, they made their way through the woods toward a car they had asked his family to leave hidden on the side of the road.
-At one point, another member of the Fellowship caught and confronted them, but they made a break for it and managed to get away.
+They talked through the night and eventually she convinced him they should try to leave together and asked his family to deliver a car with the key on the tire.
+At one point, another member of the Fellowship caught and confronted them and they had to make a break for it and managed to get away.